How to Use Vivid Verbs to Bring Your Scenes to Life

 PRACTICE

+For today’s practice, describe something (or someone!) with verbs, not adjectives.
+First, pick a subject:

-- A photo of a loved one
+- A couple having a fight

-- A bottle of alcohol
+- A horse

-- A phone
+- A rock

+Then, write a paragraph about your subject that captures that emotion.
+Remember to use vivid verbs to express the emotion with action.

 Take fifteen minutes to write.
-Share your two versions in the comments and don’t forget to leave feedback for your fellow writers!
+Share your descriptive paragraph in the comments, and don’t forget to leave feedback for your fellow writers!